Darlingtonia californica

 • Acclimated for outdoor growing.

-• Shipped in a 4-inch pot with live sphagnum moss.
+• Shipped potted, 3.5-inch pot, with live sphagnum moss.

 January-March: Plant is dormant.
 Pitchers will have brown spots.
 Dried pitchers are cut off.